Qintarra/SQL/MySQL/01.Create-tables/README.md

 ## Task

-Create a database scheme for the domain (see description).
-The BD scheme must correspond to at least the third normal form (3NF).
+Create a database schema for the domain (see description).
+The BD schema must correspond to at least the third normal form (3NF).

 DB should contain at least 7 tables with primary and foreign keys, unique, not null attributes where it is suitable.